DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "I don't know how to—"

-"Stop thinking.
-Feel.
-RAE, can you help him articulate what he's sensing?"
+"RAE, can you help him articulate what he's sensing?"

-*I can try,* RAE said. *Jason, what you're feeling—let me translate it into numbers.
-Don't force it.
-Just... let me see through your awareness.*

 Jason relaxed his mental grip, letting RAE access his perceptions more directly.
 The sensation of the water's resonance sharpened, and suddenly RAE was speaking:

-*2.3 kilohertz, with harmonic peaks at 4.6 and 6.9.
-Stable, with minimal variance.*
+"2.3 kilohertz, with harmonic peaks at 4.6 and 6.9.
+Stable, with minimal variance."
+Jason repeated the numbers aloud.

 "Good," Elyra said.
 "That's water's resting state.
 Now, Jason—change it.
 Make it resonate higher."